AI Tools

 • Access to Canva's enormous library of design elements, photos, and illustrations

-• Included in Canva Pro — no additional subscription for existing users
+• Included in Canva Pro with no additional subscription for existing users

 • Brand Kit integration ensures consistent use of your brand assets